BlenderCN-Org/learning/ELO-FACEMASH/readme.md

 <hr>

 Description of Files:<br/>
-• ELO.php - a standalone, browser-based, file which shows and explains the algorithm in detail.
+• ELO.php - a standalone, browser-based, file which explores the algorithm in detail.
 It would be redundant to explain more here.<br/>
-• index.php - The first page of my ELO example, which would later become the main page of the entire project.
+• index.php - The first page of my ELO example, which would later become the first main page of the project.
 This page recreates (or at least attempts to) Facemash, the precursor to Facebook, which is simply a program which presents the user with two images, which the user then rates, and the program scores using the ELO algorithm.
+Note:  The algorithm used may not exactly be the same ELO algorithm as the original Facemash, especially the two steps of calculating the player's expected score, and updating both player's rating (and score/rating are actually two different things in terms of ELO).

 <hr>